AkashVerma09/week2-task-Akash-Verma/README.md

 ```

 ## Sample outputs
-- The notebook prints the first five rows, dataset info, summary statistics, top 3 students, and saves an updated CSV with Pass/Fail results.
+- The notebook prints the first five rows, dataset info, summary statistics, top 3 students, and saves an updated CSV with Pass/Fail results.(The outputs are provided within the code)